-A child who is already attending the school and whose place of residence changes to an out-of-catchment address is entitled to continue attending the school.
+A child who is already attending the school and whose place of residence changes to an outof-catchment address is entitled to continue attending the school.

-Where a family have made an application they must notify the Council of any change in their address as soon as possible after the move.
+Where a family have made an application they must notify the LA (acting for the Trust) of any change in their address as soon as possible after the move.

-Where a family have applied for or been offered a place at the school and move home during the course of the admissions process (i.e. after the closing date for first time admissions or transfers but before they start) they must notify the Council immediately.
+Where a family have applied for or been offered a place at the school and move home during the course of the admissions process (i.e. after the closing date for first time admissions or transfers but before they start) they must notify the LA immediately.